ml-explore/mlx-examples/llms/README.md

 The `mlx-lm` package also comes with functionality to quantize and optionally upload models to the Hugging Face Hub.

-You can convert models directly via the Hugging Face Space [here](https://huggingface.co/spaces/mlx-community/mlx-my-repo) or in the Python API with:
+You can convert models in the [Hugging Face Space](https://huggingface.co/spaces/mlx-community/mlx-my-repo) or using the Python API:

 ```python
 from mlx_lm import convert